OHBA-analysis/osl-dynamics/CONTRIBUTION.md

 ## Documentation

+The Read the Docs page is: [https://osl-dynamics.readthedocs.io](https://osl-dynamics.readthedocs.io).
+This should be automatically updated whenevery there's a new commit on the main branch.

 The documentation is included as docstrings in the source code.
 Please write docstrings to any classes or functions you add following the [numpy style](https://numpydoc.readthedocs.io/en/latest/format.html).
 The documentation directory `/doc` also contains `.rst` files that provide additional info regarding installation, development, the models, etc.

-To compile the documentation you need to install the following packages in your conda environment:
+To compile the documentation locally you need to install the following packages in your conda environment:
 ```
 pip install sphinx
 pip install pydata-sphinx-theme